curiumofficial/curium/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `curiumnd` for your own use.

-curiumnd/curiumn-cli binaries are not included in the curium-Qt.app bundle.
+curiumnd/curiumn-cli binaries are not included in the curiumn-Qt.app bundle.

 If you are building `curiumnd` or `curiumn-qt` for others, your build machine should be set up as follows for maximum compatibility: